-This country-specific Q&A provides an overview to technology laws and regulations that may occur in the Singapore.
+This country-specific Q&A provides an overview to technology laws and regulations relevant in Singapore.

 It will cover communications networks and their operators, databases and software, data protection, AI, cybersecurity as well as the author’s view on planned future reforms of the merger control regime.